USE THIS PAGE TO HELP DETERMINE IF YOUR BUSINESS SHOULD BE REPORTING ITS HAZARDOUS MATERIAL INVENTORY

 How long will this take me to complete?

-Well, this answer really depends on how proficient you are with a computer.
+This answer depends on how proficient you are with a computer.
 We recommend this be completed by someone with basic computer skills.
-It can be completed in as quick as an hour or as long as a couple of days.
+Completion of the CERS submittal can be as quick as an hour or as long as a couple of days.
 If you would prefer not to deal with any of it, please feel free to use one of the third-party CONTRACTORS provided on this list.

 Why have I never been told of this program before?